 As SLPs in school-based settings providing IEP-based services, we may commonly have only 30–90 minutes a week (or even a month) to work directly with a child, so opportunities for real progress on IEP goals and meaningful carryover of skills are vastly improved when the individuals who are with students all day, whether in the school or home setting, have the training and resources they need to provide communication supports, scaffolding, and reinforcement outside of therapy sessions.
 When implemented by an SLP with the appropriate training, therapy resources, and tech/clinical support, the provision of services via teletherapy reinforces a model of greater student independence and carryover of skills.

-While there is much discussion and disagreement about labels and referential language in the autistic and special education communities, one commonality is the desire to identify the need for intervention and related supports early in a child’s development, and to then provide access to high-quality services delivered consistently in the appropriate amount and frequency.
-Teletherapy is the great equalizer of special education services—when implemented with fidelity, children will have access to the crucial therapy services needed to support their social, communication, and academic development at the highest possible level.
+While there is much discussion and disagreement about labels and referential language in the Autistic community, one commonality is the desire to identify the need for intervention and related supports early in a child’s development, and to then provide access to high-quality services delivered consistently in the appropriate amount and frequency.
+Teletherapy is the great equalizer of education services—when implemented with fidelity, children will have access to crucial therapy services to support their social, communication, and academic development at the highest possible level.

 About the Author

 Kristin Martinez, M.A., CCC-SLP, is Clinical Director of Innovation and Outreach, Speech-Language Pathology at Presence.
 She received her M.A. in Speech, Language, and Hearing Sciences from the University of Colorado at Boulder, and has been a speech-language pathologist for 19 years.
 Kristin provided speech-language therapy to children in her local school district and in private practice before starting as a teletherapist with Presence in 2013.
 Kristin has served as a clinical manager and teletherapy subject matter expert with school districts across the country, and she presents on the topics of speech-language pathology and teletherapy nationwide.